sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 In this section, we will introduce how to build your own oracle service.
 For the backend framework, we use [NestJS](https://nestjs.com/) to illustrate, but you are free to use any familiar framework to build the service.
 For the Rabin signature part, we have already implemented a library [`rabinsig`](https://github.com/sCrypt-Inc/rabin), which can be imported and used directly.

 The full complete code of this demo can be found in our [GitHub repo](https://github.com/sCrypt-Inc/oracle-demo).
+You can also refer to the [code](https://github.com/gitzhou/api-witnessonchain) of [WitnessOnChain](https://api.witnessonchain.com), an open-sourced oracle service, for more details.

 ## 1. Scaffold the project